(Unless you can handle the workflow)

-As of now 4K is not a mandatory deliverable for distributors.
+As of now, 4K is not a mandatory deliverable for distributors.
 Netflix, Hulu Plus, or Amazon Prime are not ready to stream 4K.
 The internet pipe is just not there…yet.
-Yes Netflix has a 4K option but it is super compressed and doesn’t look as good as a 1080p or 2K stream.
+Yes, Netflix has a 4K option but the need for 4k as the standard is not there yet.

 I love 4K…really!

 Listen I’m not a 4K hater by any means.
 Hell, I’d shot all my films in 20K if that was possible.
 I’ve always shoot 4K on my projects.
 You can recompose shots in post-production, more color space, etc. It’s great but I also have the budgets and hardware to deal with that workflow.
 This is sound advice for all aspects of the filmmaking process, do what you can within your means and do it well.

 Don’t try to make Avatar right out of the gate.
 James Cameron started on Piranha 2: The Spawning and built his way up over time.
 He made the best movies he could with what he had access to at the time.